usr-lab/usr-lab.github.io/_pages/publications.md

 #  More publications

 #### 2024

+Katie Winkle and Natasha Mulvihill.
+2024.
+Anticipating the Use of Robots in Domestic Abuse: A Typology of Robot Facilitated Abuse to Support Risk Assessment and Mitigation in Human-Robot Interaction.
+In Proceedings of the 2024 ACM/IEEE International Conference on Human-Robot Interaction (HRI '24).
+Association for Computing Machinery, New York, NY, USA, 781–790. https://doi.org/10.1145/3610977.3634938

+Lux Miranda, Ginevra Castellano, and Katie Winkle.
+2024.
+A Case for Diverse Social Robot Identity Performance in Education.
+In Companion of the 2024 ACM/IEEE International Conference on Human-Robot Interaction (HRI '24).
+Association for Computing Machinery, New York, NY, USA, 28–35. https://doi.org/10.1145/3610978.3640768

 Allen KH, Aronson RM, Bhattacharjee T, Broz F, Chang ML, Collier M, et al. Assistive Applications, Accessibility, and Disability Ethics in HRI.
 In: COMPANION OF THE 2024 ACM/IEEE INTERNATIONAL CONFERENCE ON HUMAN-ROBOT INTERACTION, HRI 2024 COMPANION [Internet].
 Association for Computing Machinery (ACM); 2024. p.
 1305–7.
 Available from: https://urn.kb.se/resolve?urn=urn:nbn:se:uu:diva-537581

 Babel F, Hock P, Winkle K, Torre I, Ziemke T. The Human Behind the Robot : Rethinking the Low Social Status of Service Robots.
 In: Companion of the 2024 ACM/IEEE International Conference on Human-Robot Interaction [Internet].
 Association for Computing Machinery (ACM); 2024. p.
 1–10.
 Available from: https://urn.kb.se/resolve?urn=urn:nbn:se:uu:diva-545220